sfeir-open-source/sfeir-school-terraform/README.md

 ### GCP

-This set of labs use [Google Cloud Platform](https://cloud.google.com/) resources.
+The initial set of labs use [Google Cloud Platform](https://cloud.google.com/) resources.
 An active GCP project is required, and specifics roles like `roles/compute.admin`, `roles/container.admin` may be necessary regarding resources used.

 **Disclaimer : This institute will not cover GCP services usage.**
 Please follow [Google Cloud Platform Sfeir Institute](https://www.sfeir.com/formation/institute/) if you want to learn more about GCP services

+### AWS

+A set of labs have been developed in order to be deployed with an [Amazon Web Services Free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) account.
+See the lab [aws/02-installation]() to configure your environment.
 ### Gitlab

 Module 6 and 7 use [Gitlab](https://about.gitlab.com/) to manage CI and CD pipelines.